Aditya Nagpal

 • Business Plus: $18 per user per month (5TB per user)

-• Enterprise: Custom pricing and unlimited storage
+• Enterprise: custom, expanded storage

-16. Dropbox
+2. Dropbox

 Dropbox was the original cloud storage tool and is still one of the cleanest.
-Easy to set up, simple sharing, and in 2026 it includes Dropbox Dash (AI search) and Dropbox Sign (e-signatures) in higher tiers.
+Easy to set up, simple sharing, and in 2026 it bundles Dropbox Dash (AI search) and Dropbox Sign (e-signatures) in higher tiers.

-Key Features
+Key features

 • Cloud storage with automatic sync across devices